 - If they don’t nap, lay down with them and try to put them to sleep and hope you don’t fall asleep while they get up and do “fun” things like paint the floor with markers or drive trucks through the flour they just spilled…

-- TV time happens so you can get it all done…feel free to burst out into random songs about pups that save the day, a girl who explore with a talking map, or a friendly little tiger who rides a trolley…and pray that they don’t get stuck in your head while you’re trying to work…
+- TV time happens so you can get it all done…feel free to burst out into random songs about pups that save the day, a girl who explores with a talking map, or a friendly little tiger who rides a trolley…and pray that they don’t get stuck in your head while you’re trying to work…

 - Keep your eyes open for inspiration for blog posts!
 You never know where it’ll come from (like this one – lessons in freelancing I learned from reading books aloud to my kids…)